Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Chronology violating pseudo-timelike loops

 \begin{definition}[Globally hyperbolic] ~\cite{Bernal + Sanchez - Further Results on the Smoothability of Cauchy Hypersurfaces and Cauchy Time Functions,Hawking + Ellis - The large scale structure of spacetime} A connected, time-orientable Lorentzian manifold $(M,g)$ is called \textit{globally hyperbolic} if and only if it is diamond-compact and causal, i.e., $p\notin J^{+}(p)\:\forall p\in M$.\footnote{Diamond-compact means $J(p,q):= J^{+}(p)\cap J^{-}(q)$ is compact for all $p,q\in M$.
 Note that $J(p,q)$ is possibly empty.} \end{definition}

 ~

 An equivalent condition for global hyperbolicity is as follows~\cite{Geroch - Domain of Dependence}.\\ \begin{definition} A connected, time-orientable Lorentzian manifold $(M,g)$ is called \textit{globally hyperbolic} if and only if $M$ contains a Cauchy surface.
-A Cauchy hypersurface in $M$ is a subset $S$ that is intersected exactly once by every inextendible timelike curve in $M$.\footnote{An inextendible curve is a general term that refers to a curve with no endpoints; it either extends infinitely or it closes in on itself to form a circle---a closed curve.
-Specifically, an inextendible timelike curve is a curve that remains timelike throughout its entire length and cannot be extended further within the spacetime.
-In mathematical terms, a map $\alpha\colon(a,b)\rightarrow M$ is an inextendible timelike curve in $(M,g)$ if $\alpha(t)$ does not approach a limit as $t$ increases to $b$ or decreases to $a$, and $\alpha(t)$ remains timelike for all $t\in(a,b)$.
-This distinguishes it from inextendible curves of other causal types, such as null or spacelike curves.} \end{definition}
+A Cauchy hypersurface in $M$ is a subset $S$ that is intersected exactly once by every inextensible timelike curve in $M$.\footnote{An inextensible curve is a general term that refers to a curve with no endpoints; it either extends infinitely or it closes in on itself to form a circle---a closed curve.
+Specifically, an inextensible timelike curve is a curve that remains timelike throughout its entire length and cannot be extended further within the spacetime.
+In mathematical terms, a map $\alpha\colon(a,b)\rightarrow M$ is an inextensible timelike curve in $(M,g)$ if $\alpha(t)$ does not approach a limit as $t$ increases to $b$ or decreases to $a$, and $\alpha(t)$ remains timelike for all $t\in(a,b)$.
+This distinguishes it from inextensible curves of other causal types, such as null or spacelike curves.} \end{definition}

 ~